swiftlang/swift-testing/Sources/Testing/Testing.docc/OrganizingTests.md

 within them.
 To add a nested test suite type, simply declare an additional type within the scope of the outer test suite type.

+By default, tests contained within a suite will run in parallel with each other.
+For more information about test parallelization, see <doc:Parallelization>.

 ## Customizing a suite's name

 To customize a test suite's name, supply a string literal as an argument to the